Las Vegas, NV

 Share:

-A range of perspectives
+A culture of caring

 Dave LerschDave Lersch, MBA, is Vice President of Administrative Operations at Miller Bros.
 Const., a third-generation heavy civil contractor that has a nationally recognized safety program.
 He is in his 39th year with the company.
 A graduate of Anderson University with majors in Accounting and Management, he received his MBA from Bluffton University and is a student of Extreme Ownership.
 Currently, he is involved in leading the initiative to create a culture of caring at the company.